Suicidal Ideation (SI)

-We are collaborating with Baylor College of Medicine and the U.S. Department of Veterans Affairs on a Phase 1b clinical trial of AV-101 involving healthy volunteer U.S. Military Veterans from either Operation Enduring Freedom, Operation Iraqi Freedom or Operation New Dawn.
-The study is a randomized, double-blind, placebo-controlled cross-over study designed as a first-step target engagement study in our plans to test potential anti-suicidal effects of AV-101 in U.S. Military Veterans.
-Government funding from the U.S. Department of Veterans Affairs is being provided for substantially all other study costs.
+We are collaborating with Baylor College of Medicine (Baylor) and the VA on a small Phase 1b clinical trial of AV-101 in healthy volunteer U.S. Military Veterans from Operation Enduring Freedom, Operation Iraqi Freedom or Operation New Dawn (the Baylor Study).
+The Baylor Study is a randomized, double-blind, placebo-controlled crossover study designed as a target engagement study as the first-step in our plans to test potential anti-suicidal effects of AV-101 in U.S. Military Veterans who respond to ketamine-based therapy.
+Dr. Marijn Lijffijt of Baylor is the Principal Investigator of the Baylor Study.
+Government funding from the VA is being provided for substantially all study costs.